ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 # Quick Start Guide: Nexus Bridge + Angular example

-This guide will help to setup the demo that is built using Nexus Bridge and Angular framework.
+This guide will help to setup the demo example that is built using the Nexus Bridge and Angular framework.

-<br>The applet supports:
+The applet supports:
 - navigation through records
 - displaying, editing, saving and deleting data
 - picklists that are read from Siebel configuration